Listening Script Vocabulary

 A: Yes.
-Now it’s much more complex—marketers are managing multiple brands, there are many social networks to manage and there is a lot of content to generate each day.
+Now it's much more complex - marketers are managing multiple brands, there are many social networks to manage and there is a lot of content to generate each day.
 The work marketers have to do on social media is huge.
-The technology is becoming more about using the data that really matters to play around with audiences, optimize content, see how people engage and of course, optimize spending.
+The technology is becoming more about using the data that really matters to play around with audiences, optimise content, see how people engage and of course, optimise spending.

-T: When marketers have access to powerful data from social networks, what smart, creative ways are they using that data to optimize in the areas you just mentioned?
+T: When marketers have access to powerful data from social networks, in what smart, creative ways are they using that data to optimise in the areas you just mentioned?